 Vassilieff challenged many aspects of what he found in 20th century Australia and his life and work might be seen as a compendium of the experiences of a restlessly questioning being, paradoxically both sublimely sensitive yet bent upon insistently challenging of the social context he found himself in.
 He consequently lived the life of a revolutionary artist, perhaps even that of a romantic idealist, who, though endlessly maligned and ruthlessly neglected, never slowed his quixotic quest to transform his immediate world through an embracing of the creative.

-The seven works in ‘A Letter to Danila’ homage both the life and work of this unique Australia artist.
+The eight works in ‘A Letter to Danila’ pay homage both the life and work of this unique Australian artist.